vanelsberg/APKautobuild/README.md

 Once your configuration is setup you can build AndroidAPS.

-### Linux/WSL

-Start your build running the following commands:

-    chmod u+x build_AAPS.cmd
-    ./build_AAPS.cmd

 On initial run docker will need to download a docker image to the local docker image repository.
-The image is sized at about 1GB so, depending on your internet connection this may take some time.
+The image is sized at about 1GB so, depending on your internet connection, this may take some time.
 Once the image is loaded succesive runs will start without downloading.

+### Linux/WSL

+To build on Linux run the following commands:

+    chmod u+x build_AAPS.sh     # Make the script executable

+    ./build_AAPS.sh             # Run the script

 **You will find the build output in the location __data__/output**